Rud Rennie: Jackie Robinson and Big League Color Barrier, 1947

-Rud Rennie was in at the creation of another one of baseball's greatest news stories—though he didn’t write it, and remained cloaked for decades, past his death.
+Rud Rennie was in at the creation of another one of baseball's greatest news stories—though he didn't write it, and remained cloaked for decades, past his death.
 In early 1947, Rennie was traveling with the New York Giants football team in St. Louis and met with an old friend, Dr. Robert Hyland, physician for the St. Louis Cardinals baseball team and a singing partner with Rennie in a boozy amateur barbershop quartet.
 Hyland confided that some Cardinals players objected to African-American slugger Jackie Robinson "breaking the color barrier" by signing with the Brooklyn Dodgers.
 On May 21, when the Dodgers were to play St. Louis at Sportsman's Park, Cardinals would go on strike and refuse to play against a black man.
 Moreover, the strike leaders were aiming on spreading the day's protest throughout the National League, white teams in a general strike until Robinson was booted out of his contract.

 "When I heard this from Doc Hyland," Rennie later told fellow Trib sportswriter Roger Kahn, "one word came into my mind.
 In large letters.
 INSANITY.
 Next, What a story!
 But I couldn't write it.
 If I did, people who knew of my friendship with Hyland would trace it back to Bob," who would lose his team physician job.
 So Rennie telephoned his fellow veteran Trib sportswriter Stanley Woodward, "told him what I had," and asked Woodward to "take it from there."
 Woodward made the tip his own story, contacting many sources—some of whom nervously denied the plot existed, others who admitted it but would not go on the record.
-The courageous reaction to Woodward's questions and the planned racist action came from National League President Ford Frick.
+The courageous reaction to Woodward's questions and the planned racist action came from National League President Ford C. Frick.
 Frick, himself a onetime sportswriter, was extensively quoted when he forced a meeting with the Cardinals players and their manager in New York.
 "If you do this," Frick warned the strikers, "you will be suspended from the league.
 You will find that the friends that you think you have in the press box will not support you, that you will be outcasts.
 I do not care if half the league strikes.
 Those who do it will encounter quick retribution.
 All will be suspended and I don’t care if it wrecks the National League for five years.
 This is the United States of America and one citizen has as much right to play as another."